dylwedma11748/JTegraNX/README.md

 In order to run this program, you need Java 8 or higher installed on your computer.
 You can download Java [here](https://www.java.com/en/).

-JTegraNX will not run on Java 11 or higher due to JavaFX not being included.
-Anyone who wishes to use Java 11 or higher with JTegraNX will need to build from source.
+My builds of JTegraNX will not run on Java 11 or higher due to JavaFX not being included.
+Anyone who wishes to use JTegraNX on Java 11 or higher will need to build it from the source code.

 JTegraNX is currently only supported on Windows, but I plan to add support for Linux and macOS.